 A SharePoint hub site enables you to organise your multiple team sites and communication sites by associating them with a common "hub site" in SharePoint.
 SharePoint hub sites provide common navigational structure, look and feel, and the ability to search across the associated sites.
 You can use SharePoint Online hub sites to organise teams, divisions, or resources throughout your organisation.

-SharePoint Hub sites are also a great way to organise your Microsoft Teams sites or other SharePoint sites in MacroView DMF and Messages as it displays the hub sites and their associated sites in an intuitive Tree View.
-MacroView DMF and Message also allow you hide the sites associated with particular hub sites, making it easy to control what site are presented to users.
+SharePoint Hub sites are also a great way to organise your Microsoft Teams sites or other SharePoint sites in MacroView DMF and Message as it displays the hub sites and their associated sites in an intuitive tree view.
+MacroView DMF and Message also allow you hide the sites associated with particular hub sites, making it easy to control which site you see and which you don't.

 You can make any existing SharePoint site a hub site by registering it as a hub site in the SharePoint Online Admin Centre.
 Once this is done you can then associate other sites with the hub site.